jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

 ----

-* I go back to the terminal_ where the tests are running.
+* I go back to the terminal_ where the tests are running
 * I add a test for the value of :ref:`False<test_what_is_false>`

   .. code-block:: python